Sustainable Polymer Chemistry of High-Performance Materials by Mechanochemistry

 Registration is on a full-time or part-time basis, under the direction of a supervisory team appointed by the University.
 You will be expected to submit your thesis at the end of three years of full-time registration for PhD, or two years for MPhil (or part-time equivalent).

-- •Joint 1st in the UK for Research Intensity for Chemical Engineering (Complete University Guide 2021)
+- •Joint 1st in the UK for Research Intensity for Chemistry (Complete University Guide 2021)

 Much of our research falls under the broad headings of Healthcare and Sustainability, examples of recent funded projects include development of novel antibiotics and reduction of single use plastics.
 The School also leads the EU-funded Bryden Centre for renewable energy research, the industry-led Centre for Advanced Sustainable Energy (CASE) as well as our world-leading QUILL ionic liquids research centre.
 Students trained in our School are equipped with the skills that allow them to go out and make a real difference in the world.